Dollywood: Opening of Dollywood

+Wild Eagle opened in 2012 as the first wing coaster in the United States.

+In 1982, Dolly Parton discussed plans to open a Tennessee theme park called Dollywood, envisioned as counterpart to Disneyland that she described as "a fairy Smoky Mountain".
+In 1985, Parton, who grew up in the area, entered into a partnership with Silver Dollar City to bring Dollywood to fruition, and bought an interest in the park in 1986.
+The park reopened for the 1986 season as Dollywood.

-Dollywood has approximately 4,000 people on its payroll, making it the largest employer in the community.
+Dollywood has approximately four thousand people on its payroll – the largest in the community.
 From 1986 to 2010, the park doubled in size to 150 acres.
 On November 16, 2010, Dollywood earned the Liseberg Applause Award, which Dolly Parton accepted during a ceremony at IAAPA Attractions Expo 2010 in Orlando.

 1980s developments

 On May 3, 1986, Silver Dollar City Tennessee reopened as Dollywood.
 The new Rivertown Junction area included Smoky Mountain River Rampage, a whitewater rafting ride; Back Porch Theater; Aunt Granny's Dixie Fixins' Restaurant; and Dolly's Tennessee Mountain Home, a replica of the cabin that was Parton's childhood home.
 Also new was "Rags to Riches: The Dolly Parton Story", a museum displaying articles and mementos from Dolly's life and career.
 "The Butter Churn" (a Trabant ride) was removed at the end of the season.
 Park attendance doubled to more than a million guests during the first season as Dollywood.

+In 1987, the Daydream Ridge area opened and included the Mountain Slidewinder, a water toboggan ride with two parallel lanes of high-banked curves.
+Guests boarded multi-person rafts after walking uphill to the loading station.
+The attraction operated until the end of the 2018 season.

-In 1987, the Daydream Ridge area opened and included the Mountain Slidewinder water toboggan ride, Mountain Dan's Burger House, Sweet Dreams Candy Shop, The Rainbow Factory blown glass shop, and Critter Creek Playground.
+The area also included Mountain Dan's Burger House, Sweet Dreams Candy Shop, The Rainbow Factory Blown Glass shop, and Critter Creek Playground.
 Engine #70 was restored to operation.
 In 1988, the 1,739-seat Celebrity Theater, featuring the "Showcase of Stars" celebrity concert series, was constructed adjacent to the entrance of the park.
 Five new children's rides were added to the Fun Country area, including a Zamperla Balloon Race.
 The Dollywood Foundation was established to provide books and schools supplies to the children of Sevier County.
 Thunder Express, a steel mine train coaster, was built adjacent to Blazing Fury in 1989.
 The ride was relocated to the park from Six Flags Over Mid-America.
 The 1989 season was the last for the National Mountain Music Festival, which was a carryover from the Silver Dollar City years.